hanfasnoor/deloittecs/README.md

    This is the [Root Springboot Application](deloitte-activity-scheduler/src/main/java/com/deloitte/events/deloitteactivityscheduler/DeloitteActivitySchedulerApplication.java)

 ### If running as jar (with Input file)
-     Jar will be provided as part of this repo [here](runnable_jar) .
+   Jar will be provided as part of this repo [here](runnable_jar)
     Run below command after downloading .

-     java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>
+    java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath= <Your Local Input File Path>

    Please note **activityListTextPath** is a command line argument expected by the program.

   Jar can be also genrated by running command

   *mvn clean install* on project root folder [deloitte-activity-scheduler](deloitte-activity-scheduler) and jar will be created in /target

      Then run below command in deloitte-activity-scheduler/target
      java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>